openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 [Git Commit Messages][] page in OpenStack.org.

 ### Uploading to Gerrit
-Once you have the changes ready for review, you can submit it to Gerrit simply by typing:
+Once you have the changes ready for review, you can submit it to Gerrit by typing:

 ~~~
 git review
 ~~~

-After the change is reviewed, most likely you may have to make some additional modifications to your change.
+After the change is reviewed, you might have to make some additional modifications to your change.
 To continue the work for a specific change, you can query Gerrit for the change number by
 typing: